VERONA CIVITAS

 Verona has been selected by Roberto Amati in relation to the real history of european integration, then enlisted in the CITY OR CIVITAS category, accompanied by own fact SHEET useful to the comprehension, completed of historical MAPS AND IMAGES or with a direct linking to the related Blog contents dedicated to the entire history of european integration and the future of Europe.

 Verona is one of the most ancient cities of the history of European integration, signed in great part by Christianity.
-The Civitas Verona was founded in 300 BC by Romans on the river Adige in a strategic point in direction to Alps at the crossing of two ancient roman ways: the Postumia way coming from Genoa and passing through Piacenza to end in Aquileia; the Claudia Augusta Way starting from Milan towards the Noricum province up to Augsburg and passing through the civitas of and Bologna to end in Florence.
+The Civitas Verona was founded in 300 B.C. by Romans on the Adige river, in a strategic point in direction to the Alps at the crossing of two ancient roman ways: the Postumia way coming from Genoa and passing through Piacenza to end in Aquileia; the Claudia Augusta Way starting from Milan towards the Noricum province up to Augsburg and passing through the civitas of Bologna to end in Florence.

-In origin it was a Municipium inhabited by families of local Celts Euganei and Italics under the rule of the Gens Popilia which received large pieces of the public land (Ager Romanus) to share.
+In origin it was a Municipium inhabited by families of local Celts Euganei and Italics under the rule of the Gens Popilia, which received large pieces of the public land (Ager Romanus) of the Roman Res Public to share.
 Within the reform of Augustus (see Roman Empire), Verona was included in the Regio X Venetia et Histria of the Italiae province and obtain the building of the Ponte di Pietra stone bridge and the famous "Arena" amphitheatre still existing today and symbol of the city!.

-With the reform of Constantine I (see Christian Empire), Verona became part of Italiae Diocesis and obtained the rank of metropolitan archbishop, becouse of its originary christian community.
-The city became a fortress to opposite the various emperors civil wars and the barbarian invasion from the IV century AD, but couldn't avoid the conquer of Ostrogoths and after the Gothic War of the Lombards in 569 AD, who included Verona in the Lombards reign until it was conquerd by Charlemagne and assigned to Italy Regnum, under the rule of the Friuli Marquises dinasty of Unrochidi.
+With the reform of Constantine I (see Christian Empire), Verona became part of Italiae Diocesis and obtained the rank of metropolitan archibishop, becouse of its originary christian community.
+The city became a fortress to opposite the various emperors civil wars and the barbarian invasions from the IV century A.D., but couldn't avoid the conquer of Ostrogoths and after the Gothic War of the Lombards in 569 A.D., who included Verona in the Lombards regna until it was conquerd by Charlemagne and assigned to Italy Regnum, under the rule of the Friuli Marquises dinasty of Unrochidi.

-The ancient urban structure and architecture of Verona named "The Setting of Romeo and Juliet City" is enlisted in the UNESCO Wordl Heritage.
-Nowadays, Verona is a big city in the north-east of Italy, included into the Veneto region, whose patron is Saint Zeno an ancient bishop of the ancient city christian community.
+Why is famous Verona?
+Undubitably for the Arena theatre and the Juliet balcony of Shakespeare, so that the ancient urban structure and architecture of Verona named "The Setting of Romeo and Juliet City" is enlisted in the UNESCO World Heritage.
+Nowadays, Verona is a big and rich city in the north-east of Italy, included into the Veneto region, whose patron is Saint Zeno an ancient bishop of the ancient city christian community.